This week we discuss the effect a blocked canal has on retail and the rising demand for big data analysis in retail.

 Many retailers stopped storing products in storage facilities or warehouses because they believe they can simply have the product shipped to them at a moment’s notice.

-Retail vs landlord
+Retail vs Landlord

 As retailers struggled to pay rent with little to no traffic throughout the greater parts of 2020, some landlords began charging retailers a percentage of their monthly sales rather than a fixed amount.